AgoraIO/Tools/DynamicKey/AgoraDynamicKey/README.md

 > You can use either the following SimpleTokenBuilder or AccessToken sample code to generate an AccessToken.
 SimpleTokenBuilder encapsulates the underlying AccessToken sample code and is easy to use.

+> Note: If you are using windows platform to genenrate access token, you should port c++ code to Visual Stidio to avoid security risk caused by invocation of random_device()

 ### C++

 + https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey/cpp/sample